klaushofrichter/mcp-display-v2/prd.md

   * SVG display: the MCP client provides an SVG object that is shown in the connected browser
 * There is a button on the screen that clears the window
 * There is a sidebar that shows a log of MCP client connections
-* We build a single page web application

 # Implementation
 * We use NodeJS 20.19 or better, we do not use typescript
+* We build a single page web application
 * We use VUE3 composition API with vite for the browser application
 * We make sure that the server ports are fixed and not dynamic
+* We create a script that terminates the servers by terminating the processes that use the fixed ports
+* We implement commonly used MCP protocol elements, including these:
+  * /register
+  * /initialize
+* We implement a /health endpoint for all servers

 # Application UI design
 * There is a narrow MCP log section on the left side